 Millions of people snore.
 You may snore, and (if you’re unlucky) your partner may snore.
-Because snoring is so common, it’s become normalized — no one finds it odd if they or someone they know snores.
+Because snoring is so common, people just accept it.
+No one finds it odd if they or someone they know snores.
 Sometimes it’s a symptom of sleep apnea but, in a lot of cases, it’s completely harmless — if not a little annoying.
 Chances are, if you’re snoring, there’s nothing wrong.
 However, if your child is snoring, you should be concerned.

 This is where the snoring comes in.
 Long-term mouth breathers begin snoring because their mouths (from their teeth to their palate) are developing in an abnormal way.
 What’s the best way to keep this from happening?
 Try some over-the-counter allergy pills that are safe for kids.
 If your child is still snoring, go to an allergy specialist to see if a prescription-strength antihistamine might work a little better.

 Tonsils are (typically) small masses of soft tissue that reside at the back of the throat.
-At one time, they helped catch harmful germs and bacteria from entering the body but most doctors agree that, in the modern era, they’re pretty much useless.
+At one time, they helped catch harmful germs and bacteria from entering the body.
+Today, most doctors agree that they’re pretty much useless.
 In some cases, they’re actually harmful, causing painful infections (tonsilitis).
 Tonsilitis is especially prevalent in children which is why many kids get their tonsils removed.

 The adenoids are very similar to the tonsils but are located a little further back, just behind the nose.
 These germ-catching patches of soft tissue are harder to see but your doctor should be able to tell if they’re enlarged.
-Getting adenoids removed is a little less common than getting tonsils removed since they’re typically less of a nuisance.
+Adenoid removal is a little less common than tonsil removal since they’re typically less of a nuisance.

 If the tonsils or the adenoids are too big (which happens frequently), they can fall backward while a child is sleeping, covering the airway.
 To see if this is the root of your child’s blocked pediatric airway, visit an ear, nose, and throat specialist and ask them to take a closer look.
 They should be able to quickly tell if the tonsils and/or adenoids are at the root of your child’s snoring habit.